-- Antimony (causes heart and lung damage, possible carcinogen)
+- Antimony (may cause heart and lung damage, possible carcinogen)

 - Decabromodiphenyl Oxide (causes hair and memory loss, possible carcinogen)

-These chemicals leech though pillow and mattress covers and are absorbed through the skin.
+These chemicals leech though mattress covers and are absorbed through the skin.

 Exposure to these FRs has been linked to:

 - Learning and memory deficit